5 Reasons Why Dividend Investing Beats Capital Gains Investing

 Source: mad-dividends.com

-Of course, it also means you miss out on the explosive growth of stocks like Amazon (AMZN), but then again, you have to ask yourself how many Amazon’s you actually buy and hold for every Gopro.
+Of course, it also means you miss out on the explosive growth of stocks like Amazon (AMZN), but then again, you have to ask yourself how many Amazon's you actually buy and hold for every GoPro.

 Source: mad-dividends.com

-We’ve found that a clear framework, founded on hard facts rather than approximate discounted cashflow models works a lot better for us.
+We've found that a clear framework, founded on hard facts rather than approximate discounted cash flow models works a lot better for us.

 The very framework also means we identified and invested in stocks like WEC Energy (WEC) which have performed fantastically, returning 13% per annum over the past decade…before dividends!